workwithjm/morgby/README.md

 ### 5. Self-Hosting (Advanced) - Optional if you want to host this on your own device
 To host Morgby on your own hardware (like a PC or Raspberry Pi):
+1. Download the index.html file in this repo.
-1.  **Set up an HTTP Server:** In your project folder, run `python -m http.server 8080`.
+2.  **Set up an HTTP Server:** In your project folder, run `python -m http.server 8080`.
-2.  **Enable Browser Flags:** Browsers block cameras on non-HTTPS sites unless they are "localhost."
+3.  **Enable Browser Flags:** Browsers block cameras on non-HTTPS sites unless they are "localhost."
 To bypass this on your local network:
     * Navigate to `chrome://flags/#unsafely-treat-insecure-origin-as-secure`.
     * Enable the flag and add your IP (e.g., `http://192.168.1.10:8080`).
     * Relaunch your browser.